 Ramos in talks with PSG but awaiting Arsenal interest as former Real Madrid defender considers options

+Ramos in talks with PSG with former Real Madrid defender considering options as Arsenal ask for updates

-Sergio Ramos is in talks with Paris Saint-Germain regarding a move to France, but Goal has learned no deal has been done and the former Real Madrid defender is interested in a move to Arsenal.
+Sergio Ramos is in talks with Paris Saint-Germain regarding a move to France, but Goal has learned no deal has been done and Arsenal have asked to be kept in the loop regarding any future talks regarding the former Real Madrid captain.

 The 35-year-old World Cup winner has become a free agent this summer after reaching the end of his contract at Santiago Bernabeu.